Skip to content

 Diagram showing the Zhang and Viteri (2025) geometric analysis of latent CoT vectors.
 It shows how a reasoning vector can be added to the input to induce reasoning behavior.

-Current Applications and Performance
+Current applications and performance

 Mathematical Reasoning (GSM8k)